ionic-team/ionic-docs/docs/api/item.md

 ## Content Types

-Items in a list can support 5 different content types:
+While items in a list take many forms, they typically support 5 different content types.
+However, not all of these content types should be used together at the same time.
+The following guide shows the different content types as well as how to properly utilize them in an application.

 ### Supporting Visuals

 Supporting visuals are decorative icons or other adornments for an item.
 Common examples of supporting visuals are [Avatars](./avatar), [Icons](./icon), and [Thumbnails](./thumbnail).
-Since this content is not required to understand the intent of the row, it is typically hidden from screen readers using `aria-hidden="true"`.
+Since this content is not required to understand the intent of the item, it is typically hidden from screen readers using `aria-hidden="true"`.

+If a visual is required to interact with the item, such as an icon button, then the visual is an [action](#actions) not a supporting visual.

 <BestPracticeFigure
   text={<>Supporting visuals should be rendered in a consistent manner.
 This makes the information in each item easier to parse.</>}